 Young-Onset Parkinson's: More Than An Old Person's Disease

-The young boy with the scooter was moving at 30, no, 35 km/h.
+The young boy with the scooter was moving at 30, no, 35 kilometers and hour.
 I could feel myself tensing up.
 We were about to collide.
-“Careful!”
+"Careful!"
 My mother pulled me towards her and out of harm’s way in the nick of time.
 The young boy with the scooter whizzed past.

 We were waiting in line for a taxi at Tan Tock Seng hospital after a routine consultation with my neurologist.
-The queue was short but it moved slowly.
+The line was short but it moved slowly.
 When it was our turn, a bright yellow cab pulled up.
-The driver and a passenger got out simultaneously, both making a beeline for the car boot.
-The two men carried a wheelchair out easily but struggled with assembly.
+The driver and a passenger got out simultaneously, both making a beeline for the trunk.
+The 2 men carried a wheelchair out easily but struggled with assembly.

 How others perceive Parkinson's